 About Me – Emily Pringle

 I am a researcher and consultant in the fields of visual and community arts, museums and gallery education.
 I trained in fine art (my practice was predominantly drawing) and worked as an artist, a freelance researcher and artist educator in galleries during the 1990s.
 During that time I also worked as the Education Co-ordinator at the Chisenhale Gallery in London.
-I wrote a piece about these experiences recently which has been published here:
+I wrote a piece about these experiences which has been published here.

-In September 2016 I began working with colleagues to evaluate Tate Exchange at Tate Modern (http://www.tate.org.uk/visit/tate-modern/tate-exchange).
-Tate Exchange is an ‘experiment in practice’ that seeks to explore with artists and collaborating organisations how art can make a difference to people’s lives and to society.
-Throughout the first pilot year of the programme we have documented what has been taking place and how best to capture and assess the changes brought about in the organisations and participants taking part.
-The findings have been documented in two publications – an evaluation report and a text that details the evaluation process itself, both of which can be found here:
+In September 2016 I worked with colleagues to evaluate Tate Exchange at Tate Modern.
+Tate Exchange was a five-year ‘experiment in practice’ that explored with artists and collaborating organisations how art can make a difference to people’s lives and to society.
+Throughout the first pilot year of the programme we documented what took place and how best to capture and assess the changes brought about in the organisations and participants taking part.
+The findings were documented in two publications – an evaluation report and a text that details the evaluation process itself, which can be found here:

-Other writing I have done over the last seven years has included a text written collaboratively with Jennifer DeWitt on how learning is constructed within the art museum, which can be found here.
+Other writing I have done over the last seven years has included a 2014 text written collaboratively with Jennifer DeWitt on how learning is constructed within the art museum, which can be found here.